mmondics/aiops-z/README.md

 #### What are Actions?

-After you deploy your targets, Turbonomic starts to perform market analysis as part of its Application Resource Management process.
+After you deploy your targets, Turbonomic starts to perform analysis as part of its Application Resource Management process.
 This holistic analysis identifies problems in your environment and the actions you can take to resolve and avoid these problems.
-Turbonomic then generates a set of actions for that particular analysis and displays it in the Pending Actions charts for you to investigate.
+Turbonomic then generates a set of actions for that particular analysis and displays it in the Pending Actions charts.

 [Source and more information](https://www.ibm.com/docs/en/tarm/8.10.3?topic=started-turbonomic-actions)

 #### What Actions are Available for OpenShift on IBM Z Targets?

-There are different action types for different target environments, and not all of them apply to OpenShift on IBM Z. For example, Turbonomic can generate actions to scale cloud VMs to instance types that have discounted rates to reduce cloud consumption costs.
-This type of action is typically out of scope for an OpenShift on IBM Z cluster running on-premises.

 For OpenShift on IBM Z, Turbonomic can generate the following actions: